xen-troops/meta-xt-prod-devel-rpi5/README.md

 (XEN) Rendered 602 frames in 10.033327 sec (60.000038 fps)
 (XEN) ^C
 ```
-To stop the program press Ctrl+C.
+To stop the program, press Ctrl+C.
-During execution, a colorful 3D rotating cube should be visible on the
+During execution, a colorful, 3D rotating cube should be visible on the
 screen.

 ## Bootlog

-The boot log will look like below when RPI5 is booted:
+The boot log will look like the following when RPI5 is booted:

 ```
 NOTICE:  BL31: v2.10.0(release):v2.10.0-958-g09a1cc2a0b-dirty